Buchanan Street subway station

 Buchanan Street subway station is a station on the Glasgow Subway in Scotland.
-It serves Buchanan Street, which is popular with shoppers.
-Close to Buchanan Bus Station and providing interchange with Glasgow Queen Street railway station via a travelator, it is the busiest station on the Subway, with 2.54 million passengers in the 12 months ending 31 March 2005.
+It serves the major shopping thoroughfare of Buchanan Street, and is one of two stations on the Subway (along with St Enoch) that directly serve the city centre.
+Close to Buchanan Bus Station and providing interchange with Glasgow Queen Street railway station via a travelator, it is the busiest station on the Subway, with 2.48 million passengers recorded in 2024.